-What causes workplace stress and how can you take action to manage your stressors?
+What causes stress at work and what can you do to manage your stressors?

 The words pressure and stress are often used interchangeably however, they are two very different things.

 Just like a solid object, we can stand a certain amount of pressure without being unduly impacted.
 Often the object may respond to the pressure but, once the force is removed, it returns to its original shape/state.
 We show a similar resiliency.

 However, if the pressure is stronger than the object it will become impacted (deform) and/or break.
 Likewise, when the pressure is more than we can cope with, we feel what we call in the health arena stress (in physics this is termed strain).

-Whilst pressure can helps us focus and motivates us to get something done, no amount of stress is good for us.
-And over the long-term, it can negatively impact our mental and physical health.
+Whilst pressure helps us focus and motivates us to get something done, no amount of stress is good for us.
+And over the long-term it can negatively impact our mental and physical health.